Tomás D. Morales

 Previously, Morales was president of the College of Staten Island, The City University of New York (CUNY), from 2007 to 2012.

+Prior to joining CPP, Morales served as Vice President for Student Affairs and Dean of Students at The City College of New York (CUNY).
 He holds a B.A. in history from SUNY, New Paltz, and earned his M.S. and Ph.D. in educational administration and policy studies from SUNY, Albany.
-Having served as an educator and administrative leader in higher education for more than 40 years, he is one of the few higher education administrators in the United States who has held senior administrative positions at the three largest public university systems in the nation: The California State University, The State University of New York, and The City University of New York.
+Having served as an educator and administrative leader in higher education for more than 47 years, he is one of the few higher education administrators in the United States who has held senior administrative positions at the three largest public university systems in the nation: The California State University, The State University of New York and The City University of New York.

-In May 2012, he was awarded an honorary doctorate of humane letters from his alma mater SUNY, New Paltz, where he was the featured commencement speaker.
+Dr. Morales has been awarded two honorary degrees including a Doctor of Humane Letters from his alma mater SUNY, New Paltz (2012) and a Doctor of Humane Letters from the American College of Thessaloniki, Greece (2009).
+In September 2016, Morales received the Ohtli Award, the highest award Mexico’s government presents to a civilian outside the country.
 In recognition for his service to education and his passion for the sport, the baseball field at the College of Staten Island was named in his honor as the Tomás D. Morales Baseball Field.

-Tomás and his wife Evy have been married for more than 45 years.
-They have three grown children and six grandchildren.
+Tomás and his wife Evy have been married for almost 50 years.
+They have three grown children and eight grandchildren.